-IAVI to partners to convene international conference on TB vaccine research and development
+IAVI and partners to convene international conference on TB vaccine research and development

 JANUARY 28, 2020 — Today IAVI, the Stop TB Partnership Working Group on New TB Vaccines (WGNV), the Tuberculosis Vaccine Initiative (TBVI), the Institute of Pharmacology and Structural Biology (IPBS, University Toulouse III-Paul Sabatier), and the French National Centre for Scientific Research (CNRS) announced that the 6th Global Forum on Tuberculosis Vaccines will occur at the Centre Pierre Baudis in Toulouse, France, April 20-22, 2021.